k1k9/projectle-montion/README.md

 ## To Do
 - [x] Allow user to input data directly from commandline
-- [ ] Draw projectle montion in Matplotlib

 ## Requrements
 I been testing this script on WSL2 Ubuntu 20 and if you have error like this: